Referring a Client

 Checking on a Client

-When a patient admits, we will encourage her to sign releases of information so that we can communicate with her outpatient team —particularly if the patient intends to continue working with her outpatient providers once she has discharged from Center for Change.
+When a patient admits, we will encourage them to sign releases of information so that we can communicate with their outpatient team —particularly if the patient intends to continue working with their outpatient providers once they discharge from Center for Change.
 A copy of the release will be sent to the outpatient therapist and dietitian, along with contact information for the patient’s Center for Change team.
-Outpatient providers will also be given the patient’s security code which will allow the outpatient provider to get in contact with the patient and her CFC team.
+Outpatient providers will also be given the patient’s security code which will allow the outpatient provider to get in contact with the patient and their CFC team.
 In some circumstances, the CFC therapist may call the outpatient therapist to coordinate a therapy session involving both providers.
 If a patient is transferring to the Center from a hospital or another program, Center for Change will request and reviews records from the patient’s stay at that program.When a professional refers a patient, we are happy to check insurance benefits on a patient and inform that professional about coverage specifics.
 If the patient is willing, we will do an assessment to determine which level of care is appropriate for her.
 Patients can admit directly to inpatient, residential, partial hospitalization, independent living or intensive outpatient, depending on their assessment.
 We will also take into consideration the recommendation of the outpatient therapist.While a client is in our program, the assigned Center for Change therapist and dietitian will be in contact with her outpatient providers to give them updates on her progress and to gather information from them.
 This creates an environment of continuity so that when the patient returns to her outpatient provider, they are already aware of her progress and status.After a patient has discharged, her Center for Change treatment team will continue to periodically touch base with the patient’s outpatient treatment team.
 We like to follow up with our patients in order to help their transition home as seamless as possible, to track their progress and recovery and also to offer the outpatient therapist support with valuable discharge information.